kymckay/sqwhiff/README.md

 If you'd like to contribute please read [CONTRIBUTING.md](CONTRIBUTING.md).

+## Preprocessing

+- A comment starts with a `//` or `/*` character pair that is not part of a string literal, and ends at the end of the physical line or with a `*/` character pair, respectively.
+These are stripped during preprocessing and thus do not act as tokens delimiters.
+- SQF scripts support C-like preprocessor directives.
+If the `#` character appears at the start of a line (ignoring leading whitespace) the line is preprocessed.
+- The directive must immediately follow the `#` character (no whitespace) and ends at the end of the logical line.
+- The logical line can be extended by a `\` character immediately preceding the end of the physical line.
+- Preprocessing will fail and the script cannot be tokenised if an unrecognised directive is present.

 ## Lexical Analysis

 - In SQF a program consists of a sequence of statements.
 The end of a statement (except from the very last) is marked by a `,` or `;` character except where such characters are allowed by syntax (e.g. commas within an array literal).
-- A comment starts with a `//` or `/*` character pair that is not part of a string literal, and ends at the end of the physical line or with a `*/` character pair, respectively.
 - Outside of string literals, whitespace characters are used to seperate tokens (only necessary if their concatenation could otherwise be interpreted as a different token).

 ### Identifiers and Keywords